 - Work incomplete for reasons beyond the control of the student.
-Proper forms must be filed in the Office of the Dean explaining why a G grade should be given and what work must be made up to complete the course.
+Proper forms must be filed in the Office of Student Services explaining why G a G grade should be given and what work must be made up to complete the course.
 The student must make up the course work during his or her next fall or spring term.
-Failure to complete the course work will result in loss of the credits earned in the course. - Noncredit audit.
-If a student wishes to audit a course, then he or she must file the appropriate grade option form with the Office of the Registrar no later than one week after the end of the add/drop period. - W Withdrawal from a course with no penalty and no credit - R Resignation from all courses and the University - S Satisfactory completion of course requirements - U Unsatisfactory completion of course requirements - LG Letter Grade option - S/NC Satisfactory/Audit option
+Failure to complete the course work will result in loss of the credits earned in the course. - N Noncredit audit.
+If a student wishes to audit a course, then he or she must file the appropriate grade option form with the Office of Student Services no later than one week after the end of the add/drop period. - W Withdrawal from a course with no penalty and no credit - R Resignation from all courses and the University - S Satisfactory completion of course requirements - U Unsatisfactory completion of course requirements - LG Letter Grade option - S/NC Satisfactory/Audit option